Keratoconus and other Corneal Irregularities

 According to scientific research, the most effective method of reducing eye length growth is drug therapy with locally applied atropine eye drops.
 This therapy is prescribed by an ophthalmologist and can be combined with the night lenses mentioned below to achieve the highest possible slowing down of progression.

 Ortho-K contact lenses, so-called "night lenses", offer almost the same reduction in myopia increase as drug therapy.
 As with atropine therapy, the effect that inhibits eye length growth is not completely understood, but is well documented.

 Another possibility is provided by soft or rigid gaspermeable multifocal contact lenses, the effectiveness of which is controversially discussed in various studies.

 Each of the described methods has its advantages and disadvantages and especially in the field of contact lenses, both Ortho-K-lenses and multifocal contact lenses, new developments are constantly being researched.

-We would be happy to advise you, taking into account the individual situation of your child and the latest developments to develop the best approach together with you.
+We are happy to advise you, taking into account the individual situation of your child and the latest developments to work out the best course of action together with you.